-From the fairy tales of goldilocks eating the porridge left by the three bears to our real-life porridge breakfast stories, who knew that decades later the idea of the simple breakfast like a porridge would change to a more modern craze including hundreds of different options of the cereal.
+From the fairy tales of goldilocks eating the porridge left by the three bears to our real-life porridge breakfast stories, who knew that decades later the idea of a simple breakfast like a porridge would change into a more modern craze including hundreds of different options of the cereal.

 What is the new craze you ask?
 The Keto Diet.
 And with it all sorts of other Keto foods like breakfast cereals, drinks, snacks, sports drinks, and recipes.
 Everyone’s talking about it and everyone is trying it out for themselves.

-When keto first originated, it was compared to a similar diet called the ‘Atkins Diet’.
-Needless to say, some studies found that following a keto-diet has profound benefits especially weight-loss through the process of ‘ketosis’ (the metabolic process that burns stored fats in the body.)
+When the keto diet first originated, it was compared to a similar diet called the ‘Atkins Diet’.
+Needless to say, some studies found that following a keto diet has profound benefits, especially weight loss through the process of ‘ketosis’ (the metabolic process that burns stored fats in the body.)

 It meant that the simplest idea of eating between 3 straight meals and sometimes up to 6 a day, had now been turned upside down.
 Where fats were bad, they are now good and where protein was good, in moderation is now better.